This story is brought to you by Poppy the AV, an all-electric self-driving Cruise vehicle, who knows the ins and outs of the City.

 Snacks + Sweets

-In search of a post workout pick me up?
-Look no further than Project Juice's (2234 Chestnut St.) superfood smoothies, bowls, juices, and healthy bites. // Cakes and cupcakes galore is the motto at Susie Cakes (2109 Chestnut St.).
-At the entrance, you'll be stunned by the shelves upon shelves of cakes and trays full of cupcakes and cookies—not to mention how the cream-filled air will influence your shopping behavior. // There's always room left for a donut from Dynamo (Marina Yacht Harbor).
-Nestled in the old kiosk at the Yacht Harbor, our favorite donut shack is the perfect pit-stop to get back all the calories you might have lost from a long walk at Crissy Field.
+In search of a post workout pick-me-up?
+Look no further than Project Juice's (2234 Chestnut St.) superfood smoothies, bowls, juices, and healthy bites. // Your sweet tooth will thank you for a trip to Susie Cakes (2109 Chestnut St.), which has shelves upon shelves of cakes, cupcakes, and cookies. // There's always room left for a donut from Dynamo (110 Yacht Rd.).
+The original kiosk at the Yacht Harbor remains our favorite pit-stop after a long walk at Crissy Field.
 Will it be maple bacon apple or chocolate star anise?

 Where to Shop in the Marina, San Francisco